Answer:

 This intense competition between the two brands means that eight-core processors might steadily become a lot more affordable and perhaps even the standard in a few years.
 As of writing this article, Steam’s Hardware Survey shows 14.40% of users running 8-core processors.

-The performance improvement in games won’t be as noticeable when jumping from 6 to 8 cores as it would be from 4 to 6 cores.
+The performance enhancement in games won’t be as evident when transitioning from 6 to 8 cores as it would be from 4 to 6 cores.

 However, the improvement in productivity work is considerable.
 For anyone looking to work on their computer but also wanting to game, 8-core processors are the way to go.